kniEngine/kni/Documentation/articles/tools/mgfxc.md

-# MonoGame Effects Compiler (MGFXC)
+# KNI Effects Compiler (MGFXC)

-The MGFXC tool is used to compile [DirectX Effect files](https://docs.microsoft.com/en-us/windows/win32/direct3d9/writing-an-effect) (shaders) for usage with MonoGame.
-It will compile shaders into mgfxo files ready to be consumed by the ```Effect``` class.
+The MGFXC tool is used to compile [DirectX Effect files](https://docs.microsoft.com/en-us/windows/win32/direct3d9/writing-an-effect) (shaders) for usage with KNI.
+It will compile shaders into fxo files ready to be consumed by the ```Effect``` class.

-The MGCB Editor uses MGFXC to compile effects and wrap them into an xnb file, so they can be loaded using the `ContentManager`.
+The MGFXC uses the EffectProcessor to compile effects and extract them from the xnb file.

-If you compile effects directly with MGFXC you can load effects using the `Microsoft.Framework.Xna.Graphics.Effect` constructor that takes a byte array with the effect code.
+If you compile effects with MGFXC you can load effects using the `Microsoft.Framework.Xna.Graphics.Effect` constructor that takes a byte array with the effect code.

-Effects compiled directly are not content files and can not be loaded by the `ContentManager`.
+Effects compiled with MGFXC are not content files and can not be loaded by the `ContentManager`.

 ## Installation